arael34/spartahack8/README.md

 ## Challenges we ran into
 The biggest challenge was that we only had one Arduino board so only one person could effectively test their code at a time.
 This was pretty inconvenient and we had to frequently swap laptops.
 The port numbers were also different on each computer.
 Overall, workflow was our greatest challenge.
 ## Accomplishments that we're proud of
 This was the first hackathon for all of us, so we're proud to have created a somewhat coherent project without any ideas going in.
+For the most part, it works as intended.
 ## What we learned
-We learned a lot about processing and reading data, as well as hosting a backend.
+We learned a lot about reading, processing and sending data to a server.
+This is important because we want users to be able to communicate with the device from their phones.
-## What's next for Fire Detector
+## What's next for our project
 A feature that we wanted to add but didn't have the time for was a much better user experience.
 Right now, most of our intended functionality was implemented, but it's difficult to use without reading documentation.
 A userauth system and better ux are next.